basilfx/EFM2RIOT/README.md

 ## License
 See the `LICENSE` file.

-The `dist/` folder contains a modified copy of emlib, copyrighted by Silicon Labs.
 Some of the other port files have been copied from other RIOT-OS ports.